Balhae controversies: Korean

 The Samguk sagi, written in the 12th century by Kim Pusik, did not consider Balhae a Korean state.
+According to Seo Gil-soo, the Samguk Sagi contains an excerpt of a letter from the Tang Grand Preceptor describing remnants of Goguryeo forming a country which they named Balhae.
 The Samguk yusa, a 13th-century collection of Korean history and legends, describes Dae as a Sumo Mohe leader.
 However, it gives another account of Dae being a former Goguryeo general, citing a now-lost Sillan record.
 Alexander Kim considers this unlikely since Goguryeo fell in 668 while Dae died in 719, and young men could not receive the rank of general.

+The Tongmunson (Selections of Refined Literature of Korea) compiled in 1478 by So Kojong contains an excerpt from a letter sent by Ch'oe Ch'iwŏn to a Tang official stating that "In the past, Emperor Gaozong of Tang destroyed Goguryeo, but that Goguryeo is now Balhae".

 Japanese

 The Ruijū Kokushi, a 9th-century Japanese text, says that when Balhae was founded, it spanned 2,000 li and was filled with villages, each of which were Mohe tribes.

 In length and breadth it measures two thousand li.
 It has no prefectures, counties, state lodges, or post stations, but has villages everywhere.
 All are Mohe tribes.
 Among its subjects, Mohe are many while natives are few.
 In all cases, natives are made village headmen; in large villages, they are called Commanders-in-Chief, in smaller [villages], Prefects, and below that, all subjects are called Chieftains.